hamiltop/rethinkdb_ecto/README.md

+# CURRENT STATE

+This was an experiment, I think the results were that it wasn't a viable alternative to a full fledged Ecto adapter.
+I would highly recommend taking a look at https://github.com/almightycouch/rethinkdb_ecto as an alternative.

+Otherwise, there is not a plan to continue development here.
+That could change, but that's the state for now.

 # RethinkDB Ecto

 Shim library to make it easy to use RethinkDB with Ecto.
 This is not a full Ecto adapter.
 It allows using Changesets and validations and callbacks.
 It basically enables Ecto.Model only.